Louie V. Larimer, JD

 Wendy Jones has been with Rocky Mountain Health Care since September of 2003.
 Wendy brings more than 20 years of operational experience and expertise both with the organization and from operating a sole proprietorship.
 Her focus is on operational excellence to meet the needs of the programs, staff, participants and stakeholders.
 Wendy has a bachelor’s degree in Computer Science and a master’s degree in Business Administration in Operations Management.
 Wendy is responsible for overseeing the Transportation, Information Technologies, Facilities and Food Service Departments.

 Justin Lewis joined the Rocky Mountain Health Care Services team in 2015.
 He is a Lean Bronze Executive professional with 20 years of experience in Human Resources, Direct Management and Organization Development in Manufacturing and Health Care industries.
-Justin has a consulting company that has had engagements in Health care, Gaming, Automotive, Construction, and the Defense Industry.
-At RMHCS, Justin oversees the Strategic Design, Training, Implementation and Measurements of the newly formed Organization Development department.
+Justin oversees the Strategic Design, Training, Implementation and Measurements of the Organizational Development department.

 Vice President of Accounting